 |End Point||17.30pm: Heuston Station, Dublin, Dublin D08, Ireland|

 |Group Size||4 Min 16 Max|

-The real Irish B&B experience is the opportunity to stay with an Irish family and immerse yourself in their Irish traditions and culture.
+The real Irish B&B experience is the opportunity to stay in a local family-run business.
 You will be greeted with the warmest of Irish welcomes.
-They are great value for money, with a real home from home experience.
+They are great value for money, with a real small hotel experience.

 - Private rooms – single, twin, double and family rooms available